 The Library has digitised another series of aerial photographs published by the Department of Crown Lands and Survey and other government agencies from the late 1960s through to the early 1980s.
 They cover most of metropolitan Melbourne and regional Victoria.
 Most are scaled at 1:25,000.
 To locate these, search for the locality name and the phrase “Victoria photomap”.
 For example, the search “Swan Hill” AND “Victoria photomap” gives this result.
 There are around 80 photographs from the series that are in colour.

 Airspy is a collection of photographs taken from aeroplanes.
 The photographs cover some Victorian country towns from the 1920s to the 1960s.
 Search the catalogue using keyword 'airspy' and the suburb you are interested in, for example, airspy bendigo.

 Other photomap resources

 While Google Maps and Bing Maps offer comparatively current aerial photomaps, the University of Melbourne has an extensive collection of historical Victorian photomaps, many of which have been digitised and are free to download.
-See the university's online research guide, Aerial photography resources for Melbourne and Victoria.
+See the university's online research guide, Aerial photography resources.

 A planning scheme is a statutory document setting out objectives, policies and provisions for the use, development and protection of land in the area to which it applies.
 It regulates the use and development of land through planning provisions to achieve those objectives and policies.
 Planning schemes include maps that show how the land is zoned and overlays affecting the land.